neonchickens/A-Game-About-a-Ball/README.md

 Implement Textures

-Teach Wes and Drew EGit.
+Teach Weston and Drew EGit.

 Drew was here :3